agro23/beep-boop/README.md

     * I'm sorry, Dave.
 I'm afraid I can't do that.
     * 4

+* TRAP INPUT FOR non-number CHARS to make only numbers allowed.

+* TRAP INPUT FOR non-integer numbers. (solution combined with above)

 * Output results formatted to look nicer <---

-* TRAP INPUT FOR non-number CHARS to make only numbers allowed.

-* TRAP INPUT FOR non-integer numbers.

 * Refactor code and clean up code

 ## Setup/Installation Requirements

-* Download the files from the repository
+* Download the files from the repository into appropriately named directories.
 * Open the files with the browser of your choice.

 ## Known Bugs